singnet/das-query-engine/docs/DAS-Overview.md

 typical document retrieval systems but their roles and the general idea of the algorithms are very similar.
 In OpenCog Hyperon's context, a knowledge base is a set of toplevel MeTTa expressions (which may contain one or more sub-expressions).
-When the knowledge base is being loaded, we can create an inverted index of patterns in each toplevel expression and use such index later to perform pattern matching.
+When the knowledge base is loaded, we can create an inverted index of patterns present in each toplevel expression and use such index later to perform pattern matching.

 For instance, given as toplevel expression like this one: